 - 2 cups vegetable broth (or water)

-- 4 cups shredded kale
+- 4 cups finely chopped kale

 - 1 red bell pepper diced

-- 1 cucumber deseeded and diced (I never peel cucumbers, but peel if you don’t like the skins)
+- 1 cucumber deseeded and diced

-- 1 small red onion thinly sliced
+- 1 small red onion thinly sliced or diced

-- ½ cup slivered almonds
+- ½ cup almonds, roughly chopped

 - ½ cup dried cranberries

-2 large tomatoes (2 cups diced)
+- 2 large tomatoes (2 cups diced)